-11. Generally metallic oxides are basic and non-metallic oxides are acidic in nature.
-Solution of which of the following oxides in water will change the colour of blue litmus to red?
+11. Generally, metallic oxides are basic and non-metallic oxides are acidic in nature.
+The solution of which of the following oxides in water will change the colour of blue litmus to red?

 Sulphur forms Sulphur-di-oxide which is acidic in nature and it will convert blue litmus to red.